dwayne/elm-calculator-tutorial/src/prototype/blocks/display.md

 ### The Empty State

 When the display lines are empty they collapse on themselves.
 In order to avoid that from happening I use [the `:empty` CSS pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:empty) to select the lines when they have no children and add content, a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space), to them.
-This ensure that they don't collapse and the height of the lines remain intact.
+This ensures that they don't collapse and the height of the lines remain intact.

 ### Long Text

-The following two CSS rules ensure that long text within the lines is handled correctly.
+The following two CSS rules ensure that long text, within the lines, is handled correctly.

 ```scss
 .display {